rszimm/sprinklers_pi/README.md

 Once you have built and started the server fill out the API Secret Key in the Settings page (API Id is unused).
 Your Secret can be found here: https://darksky.net/dev (account required, free).
-Location most be (without the quotes):
+Location must be (without the quotes):
   * GPS Latitude,Longitude (eg. "40.749748,-73.991618")

 ### Aeris Weather